GRE Verbal Reasoning Topic-wise Weightage

 F. Imaginative

-Creative: Imaginative or Resourceful -
+Creative: Imaginative or Resourceful

 While this word describes the quality of work, it does not describe the magnitude of work she has accomplished.
-Besides, we cannot be sure whether she had been creative in her creations or not.
+Besides, we cannot be sure whether she had been creative in her creations or not. since the question statement does not provide any clues to that effect.

-Prolific: Producing in large numbers.
+Prolific: Producing in large numbers

-This word is a correct fit for the blank because it describes how Beth has produced over 25 plays, pageants, and operas in just three years.
+This word is a correct fit for the blank because it describes Beth's productivity in just three years.

-Gradual: slow and steady
+Gradual: Slow and steady

-Profound: deep or insightful
+Profound: Deep or insightful

 Profuse: Abundant

-Imaginative: inventive or resourceful
+Imaginative: Inventive or resourceful

 Once again, we cannot comment on the resourcefulness and imagination of Beth only on the basis of the number of her creations.

-Level 4 & 5 – Hard Questions
+Levels 4 & 5 – Hard Questions

 A. ethical